 Three crime writers talk all things crime, writing, inspirations and process, with special guest authors from around the world.

-Blood Brothers Episode 114 with Andrew Child – The Blood Brothers Crime Writing Podcast
+Blood Brothers Episode 115 with Natalie Marlow – The Blood Brothers Crime Writing Podcast

 Born in the UK and raised in South Africa, M. Sean Coleman developed a love for reading and writing novels in his early teens, thanks to two incredibly passionate English teachers who infected him with their love of words and stories.
 Over the intervening years, he has written film and television drama, cross-platform series, an interactive children’s storybook and even a graphic novel series.